 Odds are if you’re an emerging band, you could do with a little more buzz.
 Not because your music isn’t great (because it probably is) but because you haven’t fully invested in the marketing and creation of your brand.
 I know those can sound like dirty words when all you want to do is play music you love and have it touch the lives of others, but the reality is that in order to actually reach that audience on a wider scale so that you can inspire them, you’re going to have to invest a little time in doing the things that don’t come naturally.
 Such as…

 New York, Los Angeles, Chicago.
 The music scenes in these cities typically garner a huge amount of attention from bands and fans alike for good reason.
 If you’re a young, ambitious band, successfully growing a fanbase and becoming well known in any one of these cities could connect you to a world of possibilities within the music industry.
 But while building your presence in a large scene comes with its massive potential payoffs, playing shows in bigger cities comes attached to massive challenges, stiff competition, and some big missed opportunities you can only find in smaller scenes.

-Guest post by Tunedly, a ReverbNation Marketplace partner and company catering to a community of music creators.
+Guest post by Tunedly, a ReverbNation Marketplace participant and company catering to a community of music creators.

 My years of wearing the hat of a songwriter and working with others in the game, taught me that it isn’t the most glamorous job.
 And when one considers that only a small fraction of the songwriting population actually make it big in the business, it would seem you’d have to be short of a few screws to decide that writing songs is what you want to do for the rest of your life.